Umm Isa bint Musa al-Hadi

 Umm ʿĪsā bint Mūsā al-Hādī (أم عيسى بنت موسى الهادي) was an Abbasid dynasty princess, daughter of caliph al-Hadi, niece of caliph Harun al-Rashid and principal wife of al-Ma'mun, the seventh caliph of the Abbasid Caliphate.

 Umm Isa was the daughter of Al-Hadi from one of his concubines.
 She was born around 783 or 785.
-She spend her childhood in Baghdad.
+She spent her childhood in Baghdad.
 She was a young child when her father died in 786.
 Her father was succeeded by her uncle Harun al-Rashid.
 Her uncle took care of her and her brothers after al-Hadi's death.

 Al-Ma'mun married his first wife Umm Isa, the daughter of his uncle al-Hadi, whom he married when he was eighteen years old.
 They had two sons, Muhammad al-Asghar, and Abd Allah.

 This marriage was arranged during Harun al-Rashid's reign.

 Also, The two sons of al-Hadi, Isma'il and Ja'far married Harun-Rashid's daughters, Hamdunah and Fatimah respectively.
 Thus, the two daughters of Harun were also cousins and sister-in-laws of Umm Isa.
 She lived a secluded life in the Caliph's harem, only a few things is known about her.

 Umm Isa was one or two years older than her husband al-Ma'mun.
 Her husband was born on the same day when her father died and her uncle ascended to the Caliphate.

 Her uncle, caliph Harun al-Rashid had nominated his two elder sons Al-Amin and al-Ma'mun as heir.

 Already in 792, Harun had Muhammad receive the oath of allegiance (bay'ah) with the name of al-Amin ("The Trustworthy"), effectively marking him out as his main heir, while Abd Allah was not named second heir, under the name al-Maʾmūn ("The Trusted One") until 799.
 Her husband al-Ma'mun became caliph after the death of her cousin and brother-in-law al-Amin.
 In 813, al-Amin was beheaded, and al-Maʾmūn became the undisputed Caliph.